 (7) from above non-controversially counts as semantically de re.
 Suppose that Bill is Sally’s brother.
 Then (7) is true iff (11) below is true.

 (11) Sally’s brother is such that Sally believes that he is happy.

 The truth of (11) does not require that Sally conceive of the object of her belief as her brother.
 For example, if Sally is watching a person across the room laughing who happens to be her brother, although unbeknownst to Sally, and says to herself, “He [pointing at the laughing man] is happy,” then (11) is true.
 (6) is non-controversially semantically de dicto.
 Similarly, it is all but non-controversial that (12) below is semantically de dicto.

 (12) Sally believes that the happy guy in the corner is happy.

-(13) Sally believes that Grumpy is happy.
+(13) Sally believes that her brother is happy.